Introduction

 UCCX and Unified CM On-Premises

-The customer’s knowledge workers (Non-Agent phones in the diagram above) get telephony service from Webex DI.
+The customer’s back office users (Non-Agent phones in the diagram above) get telephony service from Webex DI.
 The Contact Center agent and Supervisor phones get telephony service from the on-premises Unified CM.
 All the UCCX components, including Unified CM call control, are deployed on-premises.
 This deployment meets the round-trip-time (RTT) requirement of 60 msec between Unified CM and UCCX.

 The on-premises Unified CM and the Unified CM in Webex DI connect through an inter-cluster SIP trunk.
 The agents and knowledge workers get the service from two different Unified CM clusters.
 Group call features like call park and hunt group work only within one cluster.
 Only inter-cluster features work between agent and knowledge worker phones.